Nepal & Things to Do

 With the varying landscapes throughout, there are a number of treks you can undertake.
 Among them, Everest Base Camp Trek (12 days), Annapurna Base Camp Trek (10 days), and Annapurna Circuit Trek (23 days) are the most popular ones.

-Nepal has fast flowing rivers like Trishuli and Bhote Koshi which makes rafting in these rivers possible.
+Nepal has fast-flowing rivers like Trishuli and Bhote Koshi which makes rafting in these rivers possible.
 If you are an adventure seeker, you may want to join rafting at one of these rivers.

 Bungee jumping is also for thrill seekers.
 Bungee jumping at Bhote Koshi will make you fall 160 meters from the suspension bridge.
-Meanwhile, bungee jumping from a tower at Pokhara will take you as below as 80 meters.
-You may choose among them depending on your ability to endure and personal choice.
+Meanwhile, bungee jumping from a tower at Pokhara will take you as below 80 meters.
+You may choose among them depending on your ability to endure and your personal choice.

 Have you ever imagined flying over the mountains and lakes?
 That is exactly what paragliding at Pokhara provides you.
 You will fly from the top of a mountain known as Sarangkot and will land at the bank of Fewa lake after about 30 minutes.
 You can also have a longer duration of paragliding (about an hour) if you want to.
 You can enjoy the fantastic views of mountains like Annapurna, Machhapuchhre, and Dhaulagiri along with an aerial view of Fewa, Rupa, and Begnas lake.

 Known as the Land of Himalayas, Nepal is perfect for mountaineering.
 Nepal has 8 of the world's 10 highest peaks, namely Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu, and Annapurna.

 You will need to have enough training and equipment in order to climb these mountains.
 You can also opt to climb other small mountains in Nepal.